phoenix741/xinx/ext/qcodeedit/README.txt

 NB :
 	* This will create the documentation in the doc folder.
 Just open doc/html/index.html
-	* These are only API docs (which lack completeness ATM...)

  >>> Fetching bleeding edge sources [needs Subversion : http://subversion.tigris.org] :